wsperat/forest-fire/docs/python-api.md

 - `top_gradient_fraction` keeps the largest-gradient rows
 - `other_gradient_fraction` samples additional rows from the remainder

+#### `missing_value_strategy`

+Controls how split search handles features with missing values.

+Accepted forms:

+- `"heuristic"`
+- `"optimal"`
+- `{"col_1": "heuristic", "col_2": "optimal", ...}`
+- `{"f0": "heuristic", "f1": "optimal", ...}`

+Semantics:

+- `"heuristic"`: choose the best split using only observed values first, then evaluate whether the missing rows should go left or right for that chosen split
+- `"optimal"`: evaluate missing-left vs missing-right while scoring every candidate split, then choose the overall best combination of split plus missing routing
+- dictionary form: apply the chosen strategy per feature, defaulting unspecified features to `"heuristic"`

+The dictionary keys use semantic feature indices:

+- `"col_1"` means feature index `0`
+- `"col_2"` means feature index `1`
+- `"f0"` means feature index `0`
+- `"f1"` means feature index `1`

+Tradeoff:

+- `"heuristic"` is much faster and is the default
+- `"optimal"` can be substantially slower because it expands the split search

+Current implementation note:

+- the strategy setting is implemented for the standard first-order tree training paths
+- the second-order boosting path still follows the existing missing-value implementation

 ## Supported input types

 - NumPy arrays